 When assigning tickets you will fill some fields, telling us your t-shirt size and cut (women or men style) and your diet preferences.
-If you don’t provide this information, we cannot assure we’ll have the right t-shirt available for you.
-Likewise, if you are vegetarian, it is important to mark this in the preferences, so that we can order enough vegetarian food.
+We need this information to adjust the t-shirt and catering orders.

 How to assign tickets to attendees